qd-qd/wallet-abstraction/README.md

 ## Intallation

 ## Contracts addresses

 It can be checked that bytecodes are identical.
 Only Sepolia are verified.
-When we could we deployed at the same address the contracts:
+When we could we deployed at the same address the contracts with nonce starting at 0.
+Some network specificities or failures might shift the nonce.

 * WebAuthn : 0xeec23d5e9b75e12984228c8e2c9ae578744368e2
 * Wallet Factory : 0xd5534f16ebd32dcfc6282d1e66a32d1d0abfe569